-The flowers produce nectar and pollen which attract bumblebees, other bees, wasps, adult long horned beetles, and the Virginia Ctenucha moth.
+The flowers produce nectar and pollen which attract bumblebees, other bees, wasps, adult long-horned beetles, and the Virginia Ctenucha moth.
 The caterpillars of the Spring azure butterfly feed on the flowers and buds.
 There are many other types of moths that also feed on Meadowsweet- usually the leaves.
 The leaf beetle Tricholochmaea spiraeae is a specialist feeder, while the larvae of several gall gnats also rely on the shrubs for a source of food and habitation.
-The ruffed grouse and greater prairie chicken eat the flower buds, and the latter game bird eat the seeds during the fall and winter.
-White tailed deer often browse the upper leaves and twigs, while the cottontail rabbit occasionally browse the lower leaves and twigs
+The ruffed grouse and greater prairie chicken eat the flower buds, and the latter game bird eats the seeds during the fall and winter.
+White-tailed deer often browse the upper leaves and twigs, while the cottontail rabbit occasionally browses the lower leaves and twigs.

 Remove spent flower clusters while in bloom to promote additional bloom.

 There are no serious pest or disease problems with Meadowsweet.
 They are susceptible to many of the diseases and insects which attack other members of the rose family including leaf spots, fireblight, powdery mildew, rots, aphids, leaf roller, and scale.